Four SC judges take oath of office

 Justices Ramasubramanian and Roy headed the Himachal Pradesh and Kerala high courts respectively.

-The Centre had on Wednesday cleared the names of the four high court chief justices, who were recommended by the apex court Collegium on August 30 for elevation as apex court judges. (agencies)
+The Centre had on Wednesday cleared the names of the four high court chief justices, who were recommended by the apex court Collegium on August 30 for elevation as apex court judges.
+(PTI)

 Editorial